Skip to main content

 This feature is available only on the Enterprise plan.

-You probably have standard rates per word that you pay to companies or freelancers for completing translation or review jobs.
-These rates usually depend on the language pairs and the translation memory leverage.
+If you work with companies or freelancers, you likely have standard rates per word for translation and review jobs.
+These rates often depend on language pairs and the translation memory leverage.

-To simplify the workflow, you may take advantage of the vendor rate profiles feature.
-It allows you to define specific rates for different vendors, and also provide varying rates based on the language pairs and translation memory leverage.
-The created rates can then be utilized when adding new tasks.
-After the tasks are completed, you may easily determine how much every assignee should be paid based on his/her contribution using the generated reports.
+To streamline your workflow, you can use the vendor rate profiles feature.
+This allows you to set specific rates for different vendors, with flexibility for language pairs and translation memory leverage.
+Once set up, these rates can be applied when creating new tasks.
+After tasks are completed, you can easily calculate how much each contributor should be paid based on their work using the generated reports.

 Creating vendor rate profiles

-• Create a new vendor by clicking the corresponding link.
+• Create a new vendor by clicking the appropriate link.

-• Give it a name and press Create vendor.
+• Enter a name for the vendor and click Create vendor.

-• You may adjust the vendor's name by clicking on it.
+• You can adjust the vendor's name by clicking on it.

-• Optionally, set up an avatar for your vendor by clicking on the image.
-You may either choose an existing image from the gallery, or upload a new one.
+• Optionally, set an avatar for the vendor by clicking the image.
+You can choose an existing image from the gallery or upload a new one.

 Adding members

-• Press Add members and choose one or more existing users.
-Please note that a user cannot be added to multiple vendors.
+• Click Add members and select one or more existing users.
+Note that a user can only be assigned to one vendor at a time.

-• The chosen users will appear on the vendor page.
-You may remove them by pressing Remove from vendor.
+The selected users will now appear on the vendor page.
+To remove a user, simply click Remove from vendor.

-Note that even if one of the members is removed from the team, s/he will still be available in the vendor and has to be removed manually.
-This is done to ensure the work progress is not lost.
+If a member is removed from the team, they will still remain in the vendor profile and need to be manually removed.
+This ensures that their work progress is preserved.

 Rate cards and translation memory leverage

-So, everything that the team members type in the editor, upload, or set via the API is being saved into the translation memory for future use.
-For example, once you have translated a sentence from English into French, Lokalise will automatically save this translation inside the Translation Memory (TM).
-Next, when you proceed to translate a similar English phrase into French, the saved translation memory entry will be provided for you.
+Translation memory (TM) is where all translations typed in the editor, uploaded, or set via the API are saved for future use.
+For example, if you translate a sentence from English to French, Lokalise will save that translation in the TM.
+Later, when you translate a similar sentence, the TM will suggest the saved translation.

-You can define the pay rates according to the fuzzy match percentage.
-The relationship is reversed: the lower the fuzzy match %, the higher the translator pay rate since there would be more translator's work involved.
+The pay rates are based on the fuzzy match percentage from the TM.
+The relationship is reversed: the lower the match percentage, the higher the rate, as more translation effort is required.

 • Enter a name for the card.